 Installing shade in your garden is a great way to help plants get through the summer heat.
 Even though growth in vegetables is friendly and responsive to sun exposure, too much of it can be harmful.

 Shade helps them wither through the heat and harmful exposure from the sun.

 To provide shade to your pants and to effectively block excess and direct sunlight, you can consider:

 1. A shade cloth

-- A shade cloth is usually made of loosely woven polyester and is available in varying density or degrees of shade ranging between 5% to 95%.
+- Shade cloth is usually made of loosely woven polyester and is available in varying density or degrees of shade ranging between 5% to 95%.

-- A frequently asked question about Shade cloth is - what color shade cloth is best?
+- A frequently asked question about Shade cloth is - what colour shade cloth is best?